gabrundo/Progetto-Basi-Dati/documentazione.md

 	nome varchar not null,
 	anno char(1) not null,
 	descrizione text not null,
-	responsabile varchar not null references docente (mail) on , primary key(corso_laurea, codice)
+	responsabile varchar references docente (email) on update cascade on delete no action, primary key(corso_laurea, codice)
 );